kitadai31/revanced-cli/README.md

-# 💻 ReVanced CLI

-Command line application to use ReVanced.
+This is a special version of ReVanced CLI for Revancify